oscal-compass/community/GOVERNANCE.md

 ### Supermajority Vote

-In some cases, a supermajority vote for decision making - at least two-thirds of the appropriate deciding body.
+In some cases, a supermajority vote is required for decision making - at least two-thirds of the appropriate deciding body.

 Some examples include: